-Under this plan, the Company had granted 20,877 Phantom Options in April 2022.
+Under this plan, the Company had granted 20,877 Phantom Options in April 2022 and has adjusted to 22,267 options with additional shares issued during the year.
 The vesting period of the Options shall be on the date of completion of a period of 36 months of continuous employment with the Company from the Grant Date.